Michael-Mulholland/Mobile-Application-Project---Survival-Application/README.md

 ***
 ## **Features**

+My mobile application allows the user to veiw the:

-*Current weather at there location using GPS coordinates, temperature and weather descritpion *Current Latitude in degrees, minutes and seconds *Current Longitude in degrees, minutes and seconds *Current sunrise and sunset timings
+* Current weather at there location using GPS coordinates
+* Current temperature and weather descritpion
+* Current Latitude in degrees, minutes and seconds
+* Current Longitude in degrees, minutes and seconds
+* Current sunrise and sunset timings
-*The current Latitude and Longitude in degrees, minutes and seconds save to the phones hardware
+* Current Latitude and Longitude in degrees, minutes and seconds save to the phones hardware

 ***

 ## **Installation**